Skip to main content

 Postmarks are not instant.

-They do not happen automatically when the envelope goes into the mailbox.
+Postmarks do not happen automatically when the envelope goes into the mailbox.

-Grouped, put on a truck and
+Grouped, put on a truck and ...

-Taken to a Processing and Distribution Center (P&DC), where the postmark is applied.
-That may not happen the same night as the pickup, or even within several days, depending on circumstances.
+That P&DC postmark may not happen the same day as the pickup, or even within several days, depending on unpredictable circumstances.

-A Statement from the U.S. Postal Service
+A Statement from the U.S. Postal Service (USPS)

-On December 24, 2025 the USPS announced the finalization of Section 608.11 , Postmarks and Postal Possession, to be added to the Domestic Mail Manual.
-The new section is specific as to how the USPS uses the postmark operationally, identifies what markings qualify as postmarks, describes how postmarks are applied during postal operations, and clarifies what a postmark does or does not convey.
-The rule was first shared with the public in August, 2025, but had actually be in increasing practice for over six years.
+The new section describes how postmarks are applied during postal operations, is specific as to how the USPS uses the postmark operationally, identifies what markings qualify as postmarks, and clarifies what a postmark does or does not convey.
+The rule was first shared with the public in August, 2025, but had actually been in increasing practice for over six years.

-They explained that a
+USPS explained that a

 Manual postmarks can be requested in person, upon request at the counter, at every post office, station, or branch during business hours.
 Manual postmarks cancel postage, indicate the location where the postmark is applied, and the date on which it was accepted at that unit.

-Here’s a very common story:
+Here’s a common mail-in postmark story:

 It was Friday, November 1st.
 Election day was Tuesday, November 5th.